-- 9.1 Where a Compensatable Error has been identified, compensation to or from past and/or present Investors or the Scheme will be required where the Investors or the Scheme have been disadvantaged as a result of the Compensatable Error. - 9.2 Where incorrect prices have been calculated and transacted upon, or, for crediting rate schemes, where incorrect crediting rates have been calculated and used to allocate Interest in a Scheme, and the errors is more than the materiality threshold adopted under paragraph 4.1, it is required that the

-Scheme and/or Investor be compensated to the extent that they have been disadvantaged.

-- 9.3 The Scheme Operator may choose to recover amounts from Investors who have been advantaged by a Compensatable Error. - 9.4 The Scheme Operator may conclude that an effective means of compensation is to re-book applicable transactions using the correct unit price (or reapply the correct crediting rate(s)).
-In doing this, Scheme Operators should have appropriate regard to any backdating implications of these amended entries, and should consult FSC Standard No. 8 "Scheme Pricing" or FSC Standard No. 8A "Crediting Rates" for further guidance. - 9.5 Where there is more than one factor at any one time which causes an incorrect price/crediting rate to be calculated, compensation will be required whenever, and so long as, the combined effect on any one day results in a Compensatable Error. - 9.6 Under certain circumstances, Scheme Operators may elect to set a minimum dollar compensation amount before compensation will be paid to an Investor.
-Where such a threshold is adopted, the maximum amount of such a threshold is \$20. - 9.7 In choosing whether to adopt a threshold for compensation payments, the Scheme Operator must consider: - J legislative obligations; -) the possible effects on Investors in the Scheme of costs associated with the payment of small amounts of compensation; and -) the obligations of the Scheme's Constituent Documents. - 9.8 Where a Non-Compensatable Event has occurred, consideration must be given to whether any further action is required to correct the pricing or crediting rate of the Scheme. - 9.9 Examples of further action that may need to be taken could include (but is not limited to) processing a transfer of funds between investment options in a superannuation fund, adjustment of an accrual within a unit price, or adjustment of a tax provision or crediting rate, superannuation fund, adjustment of an accrual within a unit price, or adjustment of an accrual within a unit price, or adjustment of a tax provision or crediting rate.
+- 9.1 Where a Compensatable Error has been identified, compensation to or from past and/or present Investors or the Scheme will be recommended where the Investors or the Scheme have been disadvantaged as a result of the Compensatable Error. - 9.2 Where incorrect prices have been calculated and transacted upon, or, for crediting rate schemes, where incorrect crediting rates have been calculated and used to allocate Interest in a Scheme, and the errors is more than the materiality threshold adopted under paragraph 4.1, it is recommended that the Scheme and/or Investor be compensated to the extent that they have been disadvantaged. - 9.3 The Scheme Operator may choose to recover amounts from Investors who have been advantaged by a Compensatable Error. - 9.4 The Scheme Operator may conclude that an effective means of compensation is to re-book applicable transactions using the correct unit price (or reapply the correct crediting rate(s)).
+In doing this, Scheme Operators should have appropriate regard to any backdating implications of these amended entries, and should consult FSC Guidance Note No. 48 "Scheme Pricing" or FSC Guidance Note No. 49 "Crediting Rates" for further guidance. - 9.5 Where there is more than one factor at any one time which causes an incorrect price/crediting rate to be calculated, compensation will be recommended whenever, and so long as, the combined effect on any one day results in a Compensatable Error. - 9.6 Under certain circumstances, Scheme Operators may elect to set a minimum dollar compensation amount before compensation will be paid to an Investor.
+Where such a threshold is adopted, the maximum amount of such a threshold is \$20. - 9.7 In choosing whether to adopt a threshold for compensation payments, the Scheme Operator should consider: - statutory obligations; - the possible effects on Investors in the Scheme of costs associated with the payment of small amounts of compensation; and - the obligations of the Scheme's Constituent Documents. - 9.8 Where a Non-Compensatable Error has occurred, consideration should be given to whether any further action is recommended to correct the pricing or crediting rate of the Scheme. - 9.9 Examples of further action that may need to be taken could include (but is not limited to) processing a transfer of funds between investment options in a superannuation fund, adjustment of an accrual within a unit price, or adjustment of a tax provision or crediting rate, superannuation fund, adjustment of an accrual within a unit price, or adjustment of a tax provision or crediting rate.